 As the name suggests, Elephant’s head point is a mountain rock that resembles the head of an elephant.
-It is also known as Needle’s point as the gap between rocks looks like a needle.
+It is also known as Needle’s point as the gap between rocks resembles a needle.
 This place is one of the most picturesque viewpoints in this place, famous for the stunning view it offers.
-The feeling of being on top, away from chaos, closest to peace is such a mesmerizing thing.
+The feeling of being on top, away from chaos, and closest to peace is such a mesmerizing thing.
 The best time to visit it is during the monsoon season as the rock turns lush green which multiplies its beauty and makes a spectacular scene altogether.

 It’s a beautiful lake spreading across 7-8 km surrounded by green vegetation from all sides.
 People can enjoy various activities here including boat riding, horse riding around the lake, rides, and toy trains for children.
 It is said that initially the lake was built with the aim to cater to the water needs of local people living in this city.

-Mapro garden is a garden park loaded with strawberry plantations.
+Mapro Garden is a garden park loaded with strawberry plantations.
 The garden comprises a chocolate factory, restaurant, nursery, play area, and retail outlet that sells Mapro products.
 The place also hosts an annual strawberry festival during the Easter weekend that encourages the cultivation of fruit in the region.
-The restaurant has various dishes with a common strawberry pinch like strawberry pizza, strawberry bhel, strawberry shake, strawberry crush cream, and many more.
+The restaurant has various dishes with a common strawberry pinch like strawberry pizza, Strawberry Bhel, Strawberry shake, Strawberry Crush cream, and many more.

-The place is known as the Queen of the points as it offers a fascinating view of the dense valleys of Brahma- Arayana and the Savitri river.
+The place is known as the Queen of the Points as it offers a fascinating view of the dense valleys of Brahma- Arayana and the Savitri River.
 Arthur’s seat is famous for the floating of light objects.
 This means if you throw things like a bottle cap into the valley, it floats back due to high air pressure.
-The story behind its name is a little heart aching.
-It is named Arthur’s seat after Arthur Mallet whose wife and daughter drowned in the Savitri river.
+The story behind its name is a little heart-aching.
+It is named Arthur’s Seat after Arthur Mallet whose wife and daughter drowned in the Savitri River.
 It is said that he used to sit there and stare at the river silently with a numb soul.

-The peak is said to be the second-highest peak in the hills, located at the height of 1,400 feet above the mean sea level.
-Initially, it was named Mount Olympia but was changed to Connaught peak when the Duke of Connaught fell in love with the place.
+The peak is said to be the second-highest peak in the hills, located at a height of 1,400 feet above the mean sea level.
+Initially, it was named Mount Olympia but was changed to Connaught Peak when the Duke of Connaught fell in love with the place.
 The place is known for its beautiful view of Venna Lake and Krishna Valley.
 The amazing sunset will lure your heart.
 Don’t miss that.

-Chinaman falls are one of the most significant waterfalls in the state.
+Chinaman Falls is one of the most significant waterfalls in the state.
 Your visit to this place is incomplete without witnessing the fascinating flow of the cascading water at this waterfall.
 It flows from two different streams merging into a single fall.
 The gardens close to these falls were once looked after by the Chinese, it is named so.
 The best time to witness its beauty is during the months of monsoon season.
 That is when this waterfall looks astounding.
 Rains also nourish the lush green surroundings.

 Table Land is a plateau that is situated at a height of 4,550 feet above mean sea level.
 It is spread over 95 acres having laterite rocks at its base covered with dense foliage of miniature bluebonnet grass.
 Interestingly, it is famed as Asia’s second-highest mountain plateau.
 It attracts a large crowd of tourists who can enjoy a jaw-dropping view of deep valleys and majestic valleys.
 This place is known for its activities like horse riding, trekking, paragliding, merry-go-rounds, arcade games, and mini trains.
 It is best described as a beautiful marvel of nature.

 Velocity Entertainmentz is the largest theme amusement park in Panchgani and this place.
 Surprisingly, it is the only go-carting track in India on a mountain.
 They have a plethora of indoor and outdoor sports to suit every age group.
-That includes dashing cars, gyroscope, go-carting, basketball, air hockey, zorbing, merry-go-round, etc. The place also offers a wide variety of food options including South Indian, Punjabi, Chinese, Italian, and all varieties of fast food.
+That includes dashing cars, gyroscopes, go-carting, basketball, air hockey, zorbing, merry-go-round, etc. The place also offers a wide variety of food options including South Indian, Punjabi, Chinese, Italian, and all varieties of fast food.
 Overall, it is a great place for a day outing.